 Defensive marketing refers to a set of tactics that a market leader adopts to protect its market share and profitability against an emerging competitor.

 Why is defensive marketing important?

-Pharmaceutical industry invests 20% of its revenues annually into R&D. For every new drug with innovative molecule or novel delivery mechanism there is typically an established player that needs to defend its position.
+The pharmaceutical industry invests 20% of its revenues annually into R&D. For every new drug with an innovative molecule or novel delivery mechanism there is typically an established player that needs to defend its position.
 According to Bain and Company article the competition in the pharmaceutical industry is intensifying: